-KEFI Minerals Plc ("KEFI" or the "Company")
+KEFI Minerals plc ("KEFI" or the "Company")

-INDEPENDENTLY VERIFIED JORC COMPLIANT MINERAL RESOURCE REPORTING ON TULU KAPI GOLD DEPOSIT IN ETHIOPIA
+INDEPENDENTLY VERIFIED JORC COMPLIANT INDICATED RESOURCE REPORTING ON TULU KAPI GOLD DEPOSIT IN ETHIOPIA

-KEFI Minerals (AIM: KEFI), the gold exploration and development company with projects in the Kingdom of Saudi Arabia and the Democratic Republic of Ethiopia, is pleased to announce an independently verified updated JORC compliant Mineral Resource reporting of total Indicated and Inferred Resource of 23.7 Mt at 2.51 g/t Au for 1.9 Moz Au at its Tulu Kapi project in Ethiopia.
+KEFI Minerals plc (AIM: KEFI), the gold exploration and development company with projects in the Kingdom of Saudi Arabia and the Democratic Republic of Ethiopia, is pleased to announce an independently verified updated Indicated Resource of 18.8 Mt at 2.67 g/t Au for 1.62 Moz Au, reported in accordance with the JORC Code (2012), at its Tulu Kapi project in Ethiopia.
+This compares with the previous Indicated Resource estimate in August 2014 of 18.4 Mt at 2.57 g/t for 1.52 Moz Au.